 We also offer bottled local craft beers and sodas.

-Our menu offers savory entrees, panini sandwiches, salads, and an array of delicious appetizers and small plates including charcuterie from Smoking Goose.
+Our menu offers savory entrees, panini sandwiches, salads, and an array of delicious appetizers and small plates including charcuterie.
 Our unique menu is designed to pair well with wine and provides an assortment of flavors and items.
-From a light meal, mussels in white wine sauce paired with a simple green salad, to heartier fare, four cheese ravioli with short rib marinara, there is something for everyone.
+From a light meal, mussels in white wine sauce paired with a simple green salad, to heartier fare there is something for everyone.
+Our chef, Tracey Couillard, creates and prepares unique dishes to take advantage of seasonal produce.
+Weekly specials keep our menu fresh and new.

 We love our neighborhood!
 Fountain Square is known as a home for unique independent restaurants, art galleries and studios, live entertainment, vintage wares, a vibrant retail mix, and small professional offices.
 Thanks to the efforts of many organizations, groups, and individuals, Fountain Square is developing as a primary live/work community for Indianapolis artists.